 Building New Connections

-One way to forge a relationship with your parent is to choose a memory care community that shares your philosophy about care.
-HumanGood's memory care communities are pioneers in memory care.
+One way to forge a relationship with your parent is to choose a memory support community that shares your philosophy about care.
+HumanGood's memory support communities are pioneers in memory support.
 Team members meet residents where they are in the moment rather than impose a schedule for the community as a whole.

 “There’s much about this approach that families can learn from,” says Cheregosha.
 “When you visit, it’s about going with the flow.”